jsime/robobot/doc/index.rst

     the bot's functionality out of the box (before users start macroing their own features).

+:ref:`ch-cookbook`
+    Provides a collection of examples of using built-in |RB| features via custom macros to dynamically extend the functionality of your bot instance.

 :ref:`genindex`
     Documentation index, including references to complete listing of all plugin functions and other notable topics.